-Canterbury bohos go all academic on their third helping
+Canterbury bohos go all academic on third helping

 With their 1970 release, Soft Machine went from quirky psychedelic pop band to jazz-rock pioneers in one fell swoop.
 Throughout this double LP set (itself a fairly bold move), everything that was great about them is contained within these grooves.
 And since the departure of original members Kevin Ayers and Daevid Allen, writing popular tunes was no longer a priority.
 Here the group expand on their instrumental talents, bringing in new elements through key players such as Mike Ratledge (piano, organ), Hugh Hopper (bass), Elton Dean (alto saxophone), Robert Wyatt (drums, vocals, Hammond organ, piano, bass, mellotron), along with a few additional personnel, namely Lyn Dobson (sax, flute), Jimmy Hastings (flute, bass clarinet), Rab Spall (violin), and Nick Evans (trombone).

 The album consists of four compositions (one on each side of the original vinyl) that are ripe with undulating melodies and weird time changes, no doubt thanks to the influence of composer Terry Riley and Miles Davis’ Bitches Brew.